Maclura: Etymology

 The genus is named in honor of William Maclure (1763-1840), a Scottish-born American geologist and educational reformer.
-President of the American Academy of Natural Sciences of Philadelphia for 22 years.
-Maclure made major contributions to his field, including the first true geological map of any part of North America, and was a strong advocate of universal education, especially for women.
+The President of the American Academy of Natural Sciences of Philadelphia for 22 years, Maclure made major contributions to his field, including the first true geological map of any part of North America, and was a strong advocate of universal education, especially for women.

 Fossil record

 Fossils similar to Maclura have been reported from the Middle Eocene of England.